sigsum/sigsum-go/doc/sigsum-proof.md

 for the bigger picture on why that is useful.
 The submitter interacts with a sigsum log server to submit the message, and collect related inclusion proof and cosignatures.
-This is packaged, together with message and any associated data, to be distributed to a *verifier*.
+This is packaged, together with the message and any associated data, to be distributed to a *verifier*.

 As concrete usecase, consider distribution of software updates.
-Then the logged message is then the hash of a software update.
+Then the logged message is the hash of a software update.
 The update and the sigsum proof is distributed to the devices to be updated.
 The software update client then uses the sigsum proof to determine whether or not the update should be installed.

 # Syntax/serialization

-In principle, each application can choose it's own representation, e.g., if a sigsum proof is incorporated inside a future version of a binary debian package.
-The intention of this document is to both describe the parts that be included in a sigsum proof, regardless of representation, and specify the particular format that is used by the sigsum commandline tools.
+In principle, each application can choose its own representation, e.g., if a sigsum proof is incorporated inside a future version of a binary debian package.
+The intention of this document is to both describe the parts that must be included in a sigsum proof, regardless of representation, and specify the particular format that is used by the sigsum commandline tools.